 Where to stay in the Costa Brava

-There are plenty of options to choose from in the Costa Brava, from luxurious hotels with sea views to apartments ideal for family holidays.
-You can check for accommodation here.
+There are plenty of options to choose from in the Costa Brava, Spain, from luxurious hotels with sea views to apartments ideal for family holidays.
+Here you can check for accommodation in Costa Brava and see what’s available on the dates you’re travelling.

 Keep in mind that the high season usually starts in June and ends in September, and this is when accommodation prices are higher.